REDBOURN VILLAGE MUSEUM

 Financial Matters

-The museum has been awarded a grant from Hertfordshire Museums Small Grants Scheme, which will enable us to replace the roller blinds throughout the building in September 2023.
+The museum was awarded a grant from Hertfordshire Museums Small Grants Scheme, which enabled us to replace the roller blinds throughout the building in September 2023.

 We are also grateful to the Redbourn u3a Ukelele Group who have nominated Redbourn Village Museum as their charity of the year.